-Keeping our community safe is a shared responsibility.
-The Halton Regional Police Service and Halton Region are setting a new standard in community safety and well-being by taking a multi-sector approach to address risk by increasing protective factors/strategies that will make our community safer and healthier for all.
-This can be achieved through aligning community goals, integrated programming, collaboration and partnership.
-This community safety plan focuses on community partners working together to reduce the demand for emergency response and establishing strategies to lead to more positive outcomes.
+The Halton Regional Police Service and Halton Region have set a new standard in community safety and well-being by taking a multi-sector approach to address risk by increasing protective factors/strategies that will make our community safer and healthier for all.